CristinaGHolgado/old-french-lemmatization/README.md

-# OLD FRENCH LEMMATIZATION
+# Old French lemmatization
 <img src="https://i.ibb.co/Tqwv77b/battle-of-roncevaux-from-bl-royal-16-g-vi-f-178-8046ca-1024.jpg" width="1050" height="200">
 This repository includes a set of scripts for the lemmatization of medieval French using 4 different tools : <a href="https://www.cis.uni-muenchen.de/~schmid/tools/TreeTagger/">TreeTagger</a>, <a href="http://stella.atilf.fr/LGeRM/">LGeRM</a>, <a href="https://cran.r-project.org/web/packages/udpipe/index.html">UDPipe (CRAN R packgage)</a> and <a href="https://pypi.org/project/nlp-pie/">NLP Pie</a>.
 Two different combination systems for lemmatizacion from these tools as provided as well.
 The goal is to assess the lemmatization as well as analizing the advantages (and limits) these tools may offer, especially for each part-of-speech and unknown words.
-The work contained in this repository was carried out within the framework of a master's interpship (M2 Linguistics-NLP, Strasbourg University) at the <a href="https://www.atilf.fr/">ATILF</a> laboratory as part of the projet ANR <a href="https://www.lattice.cnrs.fr/projets/projet-anr-profiterole/"> Profiterole </a>(PRocessing Old French Instrumented TExts for the Representation Of Language Evolution, ANR-16-CE38-0010).
+The work contained in this repository was carried out within the framework of a master's interpship (M2 Linguistics-NLP at Strasbourg University) at the <a href="https://www.atilf.fr/">ATILF</a> laboratory as part of the projet ANR <a href="https://www.lattice.cnrs.fr/projets/projet-anr-profiterole/"> Profiterole </a>(PRocessing Old French Instrumented TExts for the Representation Of Language Evolution, ANR-16-CE38-0010).
 PROFITEROLE is a project financed by the French National Research Agency (ANR) focused into the syntactic aspects of Old french.

 ##### Additional information
 Repository of the project : https://gitlab.huma-num.fr/lemmatisation-fro/bfm-lem